 Sharing Collections: The Benefits and Challenges of Borrowing

 Borrowing and lending between museums of different scales and types is an important two-way opportunity to share objects and expertise, and increase opportunities for public engagement.
-This session will present the results of the Touring Exhibition Group’s (TEG) ACE-funded research into borrowing practices, together with case studies and recommendations for good practice as a lender and borrower.
-It will also introduce the TEG and National Museum Directors Council’s Preparing to Borrow programme of training, mentoring and match-making.
+This session presented the results of the Touring Exhibition Group’s (TEG) ACE-funded research into borrowing practices, together with case studies and recommendations for good practice as a lender and borrower.
+It also introduced the TEG and National Museum Directors Council’s Preparing to Borrow programme of training, mentoring and match-making.

 Charlotte Dew, Researcher and Professional Development Manager, Touring Exhibitions Group (TEG) and Suzie Tucker, Head of Strategy & Communications, National Museum Directors’ Council (NMDC)